 If your feet are dry and rough, or just in need of a little pick-me-up, this peppermint foot scrub is just what you need.
 This simple DIY scrub takes just minutes to put together but will provide you with hours of relief.

 What do achy, dry, rough feet need?
 A little pampering straight from the garden!
 That’s right, even your feet benefit from a little garden therapy.

-This peppermint foot scrub is made for feet.
-Exfoliating sugar and dried herbs will scrub away rough skin, coconut oil will soften cracks, and soothing peppermint essential oil has a cooling effect.
-Update: follow this foot scrub with this all-natural healing foot balm recipe!
+This peppermint foot scrub is made specifically for feet.
+Exfoliating sugar and dried herbs will scrub away rough skin, the coconut oil will soften cracks, and soothing peppermint essential oil has a cooling effect.
+Update: follow this foot scrub with an all-natural healing foot balm recipe!

-First, diy foot scrubs are simple to make, and you can usually find the ingredients you need around the house.
-This makes them a fabulous way to get started if you want to learn how to make your own all-natural skincare products.
+First, diy foot scrubs are simple to make.
+Not only does it typically take just minutes to put together, but you can usually find all of the ingredients around the house.
+This makes sugar scrubs a fabulous way to get started if you want to learn how to make your own all-natural skincare products.

 You can see all of the products I use in the Natural Skincare Series here.
 Before you ask, no, I don’t sell any of them.
 I make them for myself, friends, and family, and post the recipes for everyone else!

 Second, you can be very creative with ingredients.
 Generally, you start with sugar and oil as the base.
 Then, the fun really begins.
 Sure, you can leave the sugar and oil as is and have a nice scrub, but why not dress it up a bit?

 Here are just a few things that this particular sugar scrub has in it: